Individual & Family Counseling

 Maybe you've been encouraged to seek counseling by loved ones, or you're seeking it out because you know there has to be a better way to live the life you're leading.

 Seeking a therapist can be daunting.
 There are many clinicians available, and numerous methods of treatment available.
-Whether you're ready to start counseling now or just want to chat about if therapy is right for you, feel free to browse around the services I offer or reach out directly so we can begin your journey into the fulfilling life you deserve.
+Whether you're ready to start counseling now or just want to chat about if therapy is right for you, feel free to browse around the services we offer or reach out directly so we can begin your journey into the fulfilling life you deserve.

 Individual or Family?

 Individual counseling is an opportunity for you to work on, through, and gain insight about issues going on in your life.
 These might be issues you're well-aware of, but can also be unknown and unexpected issues.

 Traditionally, individual therapy is going to be focused on talking about and through issues and situations in your life.
-In addition to traditional talk therapy, I also provide several other modalities such as Eye Movement Desensitization and Reprocessing (EMDR) and Image Transformation Therapy (ImTT), which allow you to address issues in your life that may be impossible to put into words.
+In addition to traditional talk therapy, we also provide several other modalities such as Eye Movement Desensitization and Reprocessing (EMDR) and Image Transformation Therapy (ImTT), which allow you to address issues in your life that may be impossible to put into words.

 Family therapy can consist of including just your partner or the entire immediate family in all or part of your therapy journey.
 Often, if only one individual makes changes in their life, other intimate relationships can actually begin to suffer.
 This is due to people getting into routines of relating to one another, so when one person begins to change and the other(s) don't, things can get even more complicated.